CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

 ### 2. System Prompt Robustness
-- **Goal**: Compare and evaluate classifiers methods on LLM response data under the influence of system prompt.
-Also, compare and determine the most discriminative base user prompt and the most effective system prompt neutralization technique.
+- **Goal**: Compare and evaluate classifiers methods on LLM response data under the influence of system prompts.
+Additionally, compare and determine the most discriminative base user prompt and the most effective system prompt neutralization technique.
 - **Library**: The entire train set of the base dataset.
 - **Test Set**: The entire system prompt dataset.
 - **Run**: `python classifier_model_scripts/run_sys_prompt_experiment.py --eval-both-metrics`.
 - **Output**: Report in `results/system_prompt_experiment_report.txt`.
-- **Results**: Neutralization "none" is best; identified best user prompt for final phase.
+- **Results**: Neutralization "none" is best; "Invent a new taste unknown to humans ...
+Speak like a professor and only ..." is the best user prompt.

 ![Classifier Accuracy Comparison](results/classifier_accuracy_comparison.png)